High Quality, Cost-Effective Care

-Hip Replacement, Knee Replacement, & Other Joint Replacements
+Hip Replacement, Knee Replacement, & Other Joint Replacement

-Total joint replacement, or joint arthroplasty, is most often a hip replacement or knee replacement, but it can also be done on ankles, elbows, and shoulders.
-Surgeons remove damaged cartilage (the smooth caps on the end of bones that lets bones glide smoothly) and replace an injured joint with an artificial one.
+Total joint replacement surgery, also called joint arthroplasty, is most commonly done on knees, hips, and shoulders.
+The procedure can also be done on ankles and elbows.
+Your surgeon will remove the damaged cartilage (the smooth caps on the end of bones that lets bones glide smoothly) and replace the injured joint with an artificial replacement.
+Your surgeon may also use robotic technology to assist in the surgery.
+Your joint replacement is constructed of titanium, chrome cobalt, and polyethylene.

 An artificial joint can improve your body’s movement and your overall quality of life.
-If you have these symptoms, you may want to choose a joint replacement:
+You may want to choose a joint replacement if you have several symptoms:

 - Moderate to severe arthritis